How To Optimize Mobile Checkouts? [App Design Principles Brands Should Know]

 Clearly show total cost upfront with no hidden charges right from the beginning.
 Few brands tend to hide costs and display at the last moment.

 Highlight savings by displaying how much a shopper has saved in the discount.
-By making the shoppers learn the savings or profits they have made will increase their loyalty and chances of purchase.
+Making the shoppers learn about the savings or profits they have made will increase their loyalty and chances of purchase.

 Featured Blogs